centreon/centreon-documentation/versioned_docs/version-23.10/reporting/report-development.md

 After creating the workspace and before starting to design any report, you must create a BIRT project containing two main directories:

--   /reports: Contains all your reports (.rptdesign files).
+-   / Reporting: Contains all your reports (.rptdesign files).
 -   /Resources: Contains any files or components that will be made accessible to your reports through relative paths.

 ### Creating a new project

-To create a BIRT report project, select "File > New > Other projects", then, in the wizard window, select "Report project":
+To create a BIRT report project, select "File > New > Other projects", and then, in the wizard window, select "Report project":

 ![image](../assets/reporting/dev-guide/100000000000030C0000029D554D9D2B.png)